Skip to main content.

 Females may have these symptoms for reasons not related to ovarian cancer.
 If the symptoms are new, unusual or occur daily for more than two weeks, call to schedule an appointment with our gynecologic oncology team.

 Most females develop ovarian cancer without being at high risk for the disease.
-However, the following factors may increase a female’s risk:
+However, the following factors may increase an individual’s risk:

-• Personal history of cancer.
-Females with a personal history of cancer, especially of the breast, uterus, colon or rectum.
+• Personal history of cancer, especially of the breast, uterus, colon or rectum

 Treatment for ovarian cancer is most effective when it is found and treated early.
 The main treatment options for ovarian cancer include surgery, chemotherapy, hormone therapy and targeted therapy.

-The primary form of treatment for ovarian cancer is surgery.
-In most cases, a hysterectomy (removal of the uterus and cervix) is performed.
+Surgery is the main treatment for most ovarian cancers.
+How much surgery you have depends on how far your cancer has spread and on your general health.
 Our gynecologic oncologists are specialized in a variety of surgical treatments, including minimally invasive robotic-assisted surgery.

 Depending on the individual case and the stage of cancer, chemotherapy may be recommended.
 Our gynecologic oncologists at Summa Health can manage chemotherapy treatments for patients with ovarian cancer.